What time is The Great Celebrity Bake Off for Stand Up to Cancer on TV?

 What time is The Great British Bake off Celebrity special on TV?

-The Great Celebrity Bake Off for Stand Up to Cancer continues on Tuesday 20th March at 8pm on Channel 4.
+The Great Celebrity Bake Off for Stand Up to Cancer airs on Tuesdays at 8pm on Channel 4.

 What’s the format?